Shi Pei Pu

 Shi Pei Pu (时佩璞 (Shí Pèipú); 21 December 1938 – 30 June 2009) was a Chinese opera singer and spy.
 He obtained classified information from Bernard Boursicot, an employee at the French embassy, during a 20-year sexual relationship in which he convinced Boursicot that he was a woman.
 Shi also claimed to have a child, a Uyghur boy whom he insisted was the result of their relationship.
 The case drew significant media attention in France when the true circumstances were revealed.

 The affair inspired American playwright David Henry Hwang's M. Butterfly (1988), which was produced on Broadway and was adapted into the 1993 film of the same title.

 Early life

 Shi's father was a college professor, and his mother was a teacher.
 He had two sisters who were significantly older than he was.
-Shi grew up in Kunming in the southwestern province of Yunnan, where he learned French and attended the Yunnan University, graduating with a literature degree.
-By 17, Shi had become an actor and singer who had achieved some recognition.
+Shi grew up in Kunming in the southwestern province of Yunnan, where he learned French and attended Yunnan University, graduating with a literature degree.
+By age 17, Shi had become an actor and singer who had achieved some recognition.
 In his 20s, Shi wrote plays and operas about workers.